mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 if losses begin to pile up.
 A ship that remains intact after several of their squadron are disabled or destroyed, may be reassigned.
-The pilot uses the fleet monitor to acquire their newly assigned ‘battle squadron’, to which they must then relocate and join per the fleet admiral’s orders.
-These manoeuvres can be fraught with danger and call upon the pilot’s skill and situational awareness.
+The pilot uses the fleet monitor to acquire their newly assigned ‘battle squadron', to which they must then relocate and join per the fleet admiral's orders.
+These manoeuvres can be fraught with danger and call upon the pilot's skill and situational awareness.
-There are many moving parts to a fleet in battle and deftly inserting one’s ship into a new element requires skill and flexibility as the pilot makes a balletic entry into a new squadron or fleet, possibly amid a raging battle.
+There are many moving parts to a fleet in battle and deftly inserting one's ship into a new element requires skill and flexibility as the pilot makes a balletic entry into a new squadron or fleet, possibly amid a raging battle.

-In combat, the facing display becomes of paramount importance, as the pilot adjusts the ship’s facing multiple times to ensure that all gunners are given an opportunity to fire.
-The display can be thought of as a game console of sorts, in which the pilot’s job is to ensure that gunners in every facing have an opportunity to fire over a given interval.
+In combat, the facing display becomes of paramount importance, as the pilot adjusts the ship's facing multiple times to ensure that all gunners are given an opportunity to fire.
+The display can be thought of as a game console of sorts, in which the pilot's job is to ensure that gunners in every facing have an opportunity to fire over a given interval.

 SENSOR OPERATOR (SENSOP)
-The sensor operator, or ‘sensop’, position is extremely important, especially on ships that require accurate information about what – and who – is in space around them.
+The sensor operator, or ‘sensop', position is extremely important, especially on ships that require accurate information about what – and who – is in space around them.
 Ships that travel into dangerous